learn-co-students/sinatra-sessions-onl01-seng-ft-021020/README.md

 We can access this ID attribute via `session[:happiness]` or `session['happiness']`.

 In our first exercise, we will navigate to the `/first_exercise` path.
-Please follow instructions for each step, and be sure to run `rspec` before implementing each step.
+Please follow instructions for each step, and be sure to run `learn` before implementing each step.
 Make each test pass before proceeding to the next step.

 ### Second Exercise

 In our second exercise, we will navigate to the `/second_exercise` path.
-As in the previous lesson, be sure to run `rspec` before implementing each step.
+As in the previous lesson, be sure to run `learn` before implementing each step.
 Make each test pass before proceeding to the next step.

 ### Resources
 - [Primer on Cookie-Based Sessions](http://www.allaboutcookies.org/cookies/session-cookies-used-for.html)